vegaprotocol/specs/specs/0009-mark-price.md

 # Summary
 A *Mark Price* is a concept derived from traditional markets.
 It is a calculated value for the 'current market price' on a market.

+# Acceptance criteria

+Algorithm 1:

+- [ ] Any transaction that results in one or more trades causes the mark price to change to the value of the last trade and only the last trade.
+- [ ] A transaction that doesn't result in a trade does not cause the mark price to change.

 # Guide-level explanation
 The *Mark Price* represents the "current" market value for an instrument that is being traded on a market on Vega.
 It is a calculated value primarily used to value trader's open portfolios against the prices they executed their trades at.
 Specifically, it is used to calculate the cash flows for [mark-to-market settlement](./0003-mark-to-market-settlement.md).